Thornbury vicar John Suddard's funeral held

 More than 450 people have attended the funeral of vicar John Suddards at the church where he served as the parish priest.

 Mr Suddards, 59, was found stabbed to death at his vicarage in Thornbury near Bristol on 14 February.

 Stephen Farrow, 47, is accused of murdering him and Betty Yates, 77, from Bewdley in Worcestershire.

-The service, a requiem mass, was led by the Bishop of Gloucester, the Right Reverend Michael Perham.'So touched'
+The service, a requiem mass, was led by the Bishop of Gloucester, the Right Reverend Michael Perham.